UmeshIsu/Weather-app/README.md

 - 🌍 Search weather by city name
 - 🌡️ Displays temperature, humidity, and wind speed
 - 🌤️ Dynamic weather icons and background gradients based on conditions
-- 📱 Fully responsive design for all screen sizes

 ---